lalitaalaalitah/GoogleVisionOCR_Python/README.md

         chmod +x path_to_script

-8. Windows users should check whether their terminal is using utf-8 encoding or not chcp 65001 set PYTHONIOENCODING=utf-8
+8. Windows users should check whether their terminal is using utf-8 encoding or not

+        chcp 65001

+        set PYTHONIOENCODING=utf-8
+9. Now run the script as

+        path_to_script

-9. Follow instructions in the terminal and provide path to (file/folder)
+10. Follow instructions in the terminal and provide path to (file/folder)